karttur/professional/_posts/2002/2002-09-01-project-ICRAF-entebbe.md

 number:
 issue:
 editor:
+projurl: ../icrafentebbe/
+summary: "I set up a new ICRAF office in Entebbe, Uganda, created a regional network including governmental and non-governmental organisations, national and international research and development organisations, and private companies.
+I then succeeded in creating several project and attracting funding."
 ---

 I was employed by the World Agroforestry Centre (ICRAF) 1 September 2002 and sacked 31 January 2004 (1 February 2004 I was contracted as a consultant with ICRAF).